the three kinds of minor scales in Western tonal harmony

 Melodic minorA B C D E F# G# AEquivalent to playing the parallel A major scale with a lowered third (minor instead of major).

 These three different types of minor scales are commonly found in the Western tonal system.
-There are, however, myriad other minor sounding modes (Dorian, Phrygian, Aeolian, and Locrian for example) and scales (such as Hungarian minor to name but one).
+There are, however, myriad other minor sounding modes (Dorian, Phrygian, Aeolian, and Locrian for example) and scales (such as the Hungarian minor scale or the minor pentatonic).

 building on pentatonics: the major and minor blues scales